ljdursi/computecanadian/discussion-paper/06_principles_to_operations.md

 researcher satisfaction, and ensuring the input of national researcher communities into the federation’s discussions.

+**Proposal: The agenda should be managed by the central office, and consensus should be found or built around priorities.**

 As a convener and facilitator, and as the organization developing nation-wide assessments, the central office will always be the setter of the federation’s agenda.
 It will need to be the body that drives the push for evidence-based consensus around national priorities, planning next steps, and where necessarily, building partnerships outside of the federation to accomplish the federation’s agreed-upon goals.

+**Proposal: The central office should be responsible for monitoring and enforce interoperability and other SLAs on the platform.**

 Coherence of the national platform, and adherence to interoperability and other agreed-upon standards, will necessarily be the responsibility